18F/handbook/_pages/business-units/18f/leadership-resources/leadership-selection.md

    * Who is being nominated?
    * Why would they be good in the role?
-   * Anything else to add (optional)
+   * Anything else to add (optional)?

    Be sure that the form is set to capture the email address of the nominator in case you need to follow up.

 3. Set your deadline.
 Your deadline should be at least five business days out, preferably longer.
 For roles with formal applications (e.g., supervisors, chapter leads, etc.), your deadline should include a weekend.
-For roles that require submitting a government style resume, extend the deadline to allow people time to update their resumes and get feedback from friends.
-Scheduling deadlines for end-of-day Pacific Time Friday is pretty convenient and easy to remember for everyone.
+For roles that require submitting a government-style résumé, extend the deadline to allow people time to update their résumés and get feedback from friends.
+Scheduling deadlines for end-of-day Friday (Pacific Time) is convenient and easy to remember.

    Submit [materials to Talent](https://handbook.tts.gsa.gov/hiring/#job-prep).

-   Publicize the open position and nomination form on Slack in any relevant channels, to the appropriate email distribution list for your chapter or portfolio, and, if timing allows, any relevant newsletters or other communications media you can think of.
+   Publicize the open position and nomination form on Slack in any relevant channels, to the appropriate email distribution list for your chapter or portfolio, and, if time allows, any relevant newsletters or other communications media you can think of.
 Chapter all-hands meetings, guild office hours, and Team Coffee are great venues!
 Encourage people to nominate themselves or their colleagues.

 4. Assemble an interview panel.
 Your interviewers should be present for each interview.
 The interview panel should usually include:

-   * At least one, preferable two, chapter supervisors
+   * At least one—preferably two—chapter supervisors
    * If you’re hiring a supervisor position, the chapter lead
    * A representative from the diversity guild or a chapter diversity representative

    In some cases, you may also want to include a supervisor or director from another chapter.
 Reach out to people with relevant expertise to be on the interview panel.

-5. Go ahead and create calendar holds now for several interviews the following week.
+5. Create calendar holds for several interviews the following week.
 You want to create these blocks now.
 Finding time on everyone's calendars will be tough.
-The sooner you have a hold in place, the easier it will be to find time convenient for everyone.
+The sooner you have a hold in place, the easier it will be to find a convenient time for everyone.
 Now's also a great time to schedule a calendar hold for the interview panel members to debrief and make their selection after interviews are complete.

-   Remember time zones are a thing, and the open space on your calendar may be at 7 a.m. for your candidate.
+   Remember, time zones are a thing, and the open space on your calendar may be at 7 a.m. for your candidate.
 You don't know yet, so plan accordingly.

    You'll want at least three holds.
 You may need more, but three will be enough most times, and if you do need more, interviewing will probably go into the next week anyway.

    The calendar hold should be for at least 45 minutes (preferably an hour) and be sure to keep all the interview times equal.

-   Toward the end of the week, make sure to make at least one additional call for nominations.
+   Toward the end of the week, be sure to make at least one additional call for nominations.
 You cannot over-publicize.

 6. Put together the questions your panelists will cover in interviews.
 We already have question banks for most roles, so look there first.